We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 If you only have a minute, here’s a quick summary of the important facts you need to know about Bona Hardwood Floor Cleaner.

 I dive much deeper into each of these items throughout the review.

-How to Use It: Simply spray the cleaner and wipe it up with a damp cloth or Bona Microfiber Cleaning Pad.
+How to Use It: Spray the cleaner and wipe it up with a damp cloth or Bona Microfiber Cleaning Pad.
 You do not need to mix it with water or let it soak into your floors.

-Ingredients and Safety: All ingredients are chosen with the health of your family, your home, and the environment in mind.
+Ingredients and Safety: All ingredients are safe for your family, your home, and the environment.
 Low VOC emissions have earned this product the GREENGUARD Gold seal, distinguishing it as a safe formula to use around pets, children, and vulnerable people.
 The neutral pH of the product preserves your floor’s finish, unlike home remedies typically endorsing vinegar.

 Common Complaints: Customer complaints include a lack of fragrance and streaking or cloudiness (although rare).

-Impressive Endorsements: It’s considered the best hardwood floor cleaner by respected publishers like The Good Housekeeping Institute, The Spruce, and Real Homes and is trusted by some big names, like the Boston Celtics.
+Impressive Endorsements: It’s considered the best hardwood floor cleaner by respected publishers like The Good Housekeeping Institute, The Spruce, and Real Homes, and it’s trusted by some big names, like the Boston Celtics.